-Syntax: all <process name>

-<process name>::= <name>
+Syntax: all <process name> <process name>::= <name>

 First the console parameter process name is defined by the parameter to the all command.
 Next all the other console parameters are initiated by setting the name "fp" into the console parameter program name, and the maximum of s's rest claims into the remaining parameters.
 The core size used is the greatest free consecutive core area found.
-Notice that the values may be redefined (diminished) by means of commands defining only a few parameters.
+Notice that the values may be redefined (diminished) by means of commands defining only a few parameters (except the bs claim commands temp and perm).
 The bases (max, standard, user) are set to the standard base of s.